 Many people believe that when you get married, your spouse will become liable for your debts and your credit records will be linked to create a joint file.
 Neither of these is true.
 Only joint credit will link you and your spouse together so marriage alone is not enough to affect your credit rating.

 Another common myth associated with marriage is that once a partner changes their last name, their credit history is deleted and their file starts again.
 This is also not true.
 If you change your name you simply have to notify us and we will inform your creditors of the change.
 Your credit history will remain the same, the only difference to your file will be your new name which will have been added as an alias.
 If it is your partner who has changed their name then they will have to inform their creditors of their name change in order for it to appear on their file.
-Only once creditors have updated their information will their credit record change to reflect this.Get Started
+Only once creditors have updated their information will their credit record change to reflect this.Get debt help today

 Whilst marriage is not enough to link you and your partner’s credit files, joint credit applications will make an association between you and your partner.
 Whether you open up a joint account, or get added to an account with your partner, all of these scenarios will join you and your partner together, so any default on your file can affect your partner’s file.
 When you establish a joint account your partner becomes a financial associate and will be named as such on your file.
 Your partner’s creditors may choose to look up your file and your history could affect any future credit applications that your partner makes.